 Maybe what we’re really referring to are the people who sleep on the streets.
 Now that seems closer.
 But have you ever talked with one?
-I have.
-On the streets of Hollywood, Edinburgh, Prague and around the world.
-Sure, there is a percentage which are certifiably insane and should be in an institution or on a deserted island.
+I have – on the streets of Hollywood, Edinburgh, Prague and around the world.
+Sure, there is a percentage which is certifiably insane and should be in an institution or on a deserted island.
 Most of the rest tend to be really cool people.
-I’ve met buskers, fellow travelers and businessmen who’s wife kicked them out the night before.
+I’ve met buskers, fellow travelers and businessmen whose wife kicked them out the night before.
 I’ve had conversations for hours with some of them about deep topics.
 I’ve helped them and they’ve helped me.
 They certainly don’t fit the profile that most people assign to them.

 Being homeless is liberating.
 When people ask me how I can afford to travel, I ask them how they can afford to live in one place.
 Look at the Google employee who smartly sleeps in his truck.
 Or better yet, Mike from Vandogtraveller.com.
 Building my own TinyHouse is definitely on my bucket list.

 In July I spent about $300 traveling through Albania, Kosovo, Macedonia, Greece, Turkey and Bulgaria.
 In September I spent less than that in six of the more expensive countries in northern Europe.
 Volunteering at hostels, Couchsurfing and Workaway help to defer the cost of berthing.
 Nearly every country in the world (except maybe Norway and Sweden) has cheap options for eating.
 I don’t spend a lot on drinking or tourist attractions.
 My adventures mostly consist of wild activities in nature like cliff jumping in Chiang Mai, or meeting up with people in my travels who invite me to participate in something amazing, like the music festival in Bulgaria.